RedHatQE/OpenshiftPool/README.md

 # OpenshiftPool
-an OpenShift On Openstack Pool
+an OpenShift On Openstack deployer